ACS Viitorul Târgu Jiu: Stadionul Municipal

 From the summer until the early November 2019, Viitorul Pandurii Târgu Jiu played its home matches on Municipal Stadium in Drobeta-Turnu Severin, with a capacity of 20,054 seats.
 Municipal Stadium was used as temporary home ground, until Tudor Vladimirescu Stadium, in Târgu Jiu, was opened.

 Stadionul Tudor Vladimirescu

-Since 9 November 2019, Viitorul Pandurii Târgu Jiu plays its home matches on Tudor Vladimirescu Stadium in Târgu Jiu, with a capacity of 12,518 seats.
-The arena was opened in November 2019 in order to replace the former stadium and is also the home ground of Pandurii Târgu Jiu and FC U Craiova 1948.
+Since 9 November 2019, Viitorul Pandurii Târgu Jiu played its home matches on Tudor Vladimirescu Stadium in Târgu Jiu, with a capacity of 12,518 seats.
+The arena was opened in November 2019 in order to replace the former stadium, and is also the home ground of Pandurii Târgu Jiu and FC U Craiova 1948.